-As bees are sensitive to insecticides, it should be noted that extensive use of insecticides for control of insect pests will essentially limit the extent of cross-pollination (Jenkins 2003) due to repellence as well as bee mortality (Rhodes 2002).
+As bees are sensitive to insecticides, extensive use of insecticides for control of insect pests may limit the extent of cross-pollination (Jenkins, 2003) due to repellence as well as bee mortality (Rhodes, 2002).
+It should be noted that the introduction of GM insect resistant cotton varieties and optimised pest control methods have reduced the insecticide usage in Australia (see Section 7.3).